-- NEIGHBOURHOOD OPEN SPACE Indicative area in which a future open space is proposed, minimum size 1 hectare with a 400m walking catchment - SMALL NEIGHBOURHOOD OPEN SPACE Indicative area in which a future open space is proposed, minimum 0.5 to 0.99 hectares in size with a 300m walking catchment - LOCAL OPEN SPACE
+NEIGHBOURHOOD OPEN SPACE Indicative area in which a future open space is proposed, minimum size 1 hectare with a 400m walking catchment

+SMALL NEIGHBOURHOOD OPEN SPACE Indicative area in which a future open space is proposed, minimum 0.5 to 0.99 hectares in size with a 300m walking catchment

-Indicative area in which a future open space is proposed, minimum 0.26 to 0.49 hectares in size with a 200m walking catchment
+LOCAL OPEN SPACE Indicative area in which a future open space is proposed, minimum 0.26 to 0.49 hectares in size with a 200m walking catchment

-- SMALL LOCAL OPEN SPACE

-Indicative area in which a future open space

-is proposed, minimum 0.03 to 0.25 hectares

-in size with a 150m walking catchment
+SMALL LOCAL OPEN SPACE Indicative area in which a future open space is proposed, minimum 0.03 to 0.25 hectares in size with a 150m walking catchment

-- REPURPOSE RESTRICTED OPEN SPACE Investigate options to repurpose to increase the diversity of golfing and other sporting uses at the site
+REPURPOSE RESTRICTED OPEN SPACE Investigate options to repurpose to increase the diversity of golfing and other sporting uses at the site

-LONG TERM OPPORTUNITY\ For a future Neighbourhood open space, minimum 1 hectare in size with a 400m walking catchment
+FUTURE OPPORTUNITY Proposed new Neighbourhood open space subject to development timing.
+Minimum 1 hectare in size with a 400m walking catchment.